DHTMLX/docs-spreadsheet/docs/localization.md

 };
 ~~~

-You can check the full default locale for formulas in the [HTML tab of the related snippet](https://snippet.dhtmlx.com/yn5hyyim).
+You can check the full default locale for formulas on the [Default locale for formulas](formulas_locale.md) page.

 ## Custom locale for formulas